shamsazad/SearchAndText/README.md

 Things to do
 ==========================================
 ==== 2nd Oct 2015 ===
 * Is there any method to analyze the response of users.
+(Categroize tasks and accordingly analyze reponse)
 * Current markets.
 * Go through the videos of Dragon's den.